“6 Tips to Becoming Rich” The Secrets to Warren Buffett’s Success

 Warren Buffett who owns net asset of $88 billion (Forbes magazine, 17th March, 2018), is the third wealthiest person in the world, however, he was not exactly born with a silver spoon in his mouth.
 His father was a securities company broker, so he was in fact brought up in a background of privilege.
 However, this fortunate background did not matter.
 What made him one of the richest men was himself.
 He built his own wealth.

 For us, would it be possible to turn our life around for the better?
 We should not be greedy, there’s no need to be super-rich like Warren Buffett.
 But if there is some way to get a better life, why not try it?
 Here are 6 tips to be rich, based on Warren Buffett’s belief.

 1. Firmly believe that you will be rich

-Buffett, who was quoted saying, “I always knew I was going to be rich.
-I don’t think I ever doubted it for a minute” has never casted doubt on his belief (website “Brainyquote”).
-Even with your belief, just waiting for the time you become a billionaire does not mean anything.
+Buffett, who was quoted saying “I always knew I was going to be rich.
+I don’t think I ever doubted it for a minute”, has never casted doubt on his belief (website “Brainyquote”).
+Even with your beliefs, just waiting for the time you become a billionaire does not mean anything.
 His success was consequently produced by his continuous efforts and unwavering belief in achieving his goal.

 Janis Randal who works at Clear Income Strategies Group, the USA financial planning company said that it is important to declare that “you will become a financially independent” from your surroundings and yourself, and plan ahead to identify what you should attack and defend.